 \subsection{Goursat problem and conformal scattering operator}

-In order to obain the conformal scattering operator, we need to show that the trace operator is surjective.
-This corresponds to solving the Goursat problem for Equation \eqref{rescaledequation} with the initial data on the conformal boundary $\mathfrak{H}^+\cup \scri^+$ (resp. $\mathfrak{H}^-\cup \scri^-$).
-As a starting work, H\"ormander \cite{Ho1990} solved the Goursat problem for the second order scalar linear wave equation with first order regular potentials in the spatially compact spacetime.
-Then, Nicolas \cite{Ni2006} extended the results of H\"ormander to establish the well-posedness of Goursat problem for linear wave equations (with continuous coefficients of the first order terms and locally $L^\infty$ coefficients for the terms of order $0$) on a slightly more regular metric.
+In order to obtain the conformal scattering operator, we need to show that the trace operator is surjective.
+This amounts to solving the Goursat problem for equation \eqref{rescaledequation} with initial data prescribed on the conformal boundary $\mathfrak{H}^+ \cup \scri^+$ (respectively, $\mathfrak{H}^- \cup \scri^-$).
+As a starting point, Hörmander \cite{Ho1990} solved the Goursat problem for second-order scalar linear wave equations with first-order regular potentials on spatially compact spacetimes.
+Subsequently, Nicolas \cite{Ni2006} extended Hörmander’s results to establish the well-posedness of the Goursat problem for linear wave equations with continuous coefficients in the first-order terms and locally $L^\infty$-coefficients in the zeroth-order terms, on slightly more regular metrics.
 Moreover, Joudioux \cite{Jo2012,Jo2019} treated the Goursat problem for nonlinear wave equations on asymptotically simple spacetimes.
-Goursat problem was considered in other works such as: for Dirac equations and Maxwell equations in \cite{MaNi2004,Mo2019,Pha2022,Pha22}, for scalar, vectorial and spinor wave equations in \cite{Ni2016,Pha2020,Pha22,Pha2024}.
-Below, we apply and extend the results in \cite{Jo2012,Jo2019} to establish the well-posedness of Goursat problem for equation \eqref{rescaledequation} on $(\bar{\mathcal{B}}_I,\hat{g})$. \begin{theorem} The Goursat problem of Equation \eqref{rescaledequation} is well-posed i.e. for the initial data $(\xi,\zeta)\in C_0^\infty(\mathfrak{H}^+)\times C_0^\infty(\scri^+)$ and a spacelike foliation $\{ \mathcal{W}_t\}_t$ of $\bar{\mathcal{B}}_I$, there exists a unique solution of \eqref{rescaledequation} such that
+The Goursat problem has also been studied in other contexts, for instance for Dirac and Maxwell equations in \cite{MaNi2004,Mo2019,Pha2022,Pha22}, and for scalar, vectorial, and spinor wave equations in \cite{Ni2016,Pha2020,Pha22,Pha2024}.
+In the following, we apply and extend the results of \cite{Jo2012,Jo2019} to establish the well-posedness of the Goursat problem for equation \eqref{rescaledequation} on $(\bar{\mathcal{B}}_I, \hat{g})$. \begin{theorem} The Goursat problem for equation \eqref{rescaledequation} is well-posed, that is, for any initial data $(\xi, \zeta) \in C_0^\infty(\mathfrak{H}^+) \times C_0^\infty(\scri^+)$ and any spacelike foliation $\{ \mathcal{W}_t \}_{t}$ of $\bar{\mathcal{B}}_I$, there exists a unique solution to \eqref{rescaledequation} such that